i18n-pro/react/README.md

 # Help Document

->To avoid unnecessary duplicate document content, some of the documents in this library are linked to the content in  `i18n-pro` <br />The  `i18n-pro`  related link in the current document is based on the  `3.0.0-alpha.1`  version.
-If you are using a different version, you need to check the document corresponding to the version you are using to avoid inconsistent usage
+> To avoid unnecessary duplicate document content, some of the documents in this library are linked to the content in  `i18n-pro` <br/>
+> The  `i18n-pro`  related link in the current document is based on the  `3.0.0-alpha.1`  version.
+If you are using a different version, you need to check the document corresponding to the version you are using to avoid inconsistent usage<br/>
 * Current Library
    * [Quick Start](https://github.com/i18n-pro/react/blob/v2.0.0-alpha.2/docs/dist/USAGE.md)
    * [API](https://github.com/i18n-pro/react/blob/v2.0.0-alpha.2/docs/dist/API.md)